rubenpad/employees-management/README.md

 Through the development of this project I use modern technologies and best practices to write code.
 The main idea is to apply my knowledge to make both frontend and backend layers and integrate them to delivery a great application that can be scalable an maintainable through time.

 **Before you start make sure you have running the API** by default the URI is localhost:4000/graphql.
-See api folder to run api.
+See api [employees-management-api](https://github.com/rubbenpad/employees-management-api)

 ### 🚀 Quick start